jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 12. Which command in ex mode (vi) will save the current file you are working on and exit the vi editor? (include the :)

-13. In the log file u_ex150911_.log what would be the ex command to search forward for occurences of xmlrpc.php? (include the forward slash)
+13. In the log file u_ex150911_.log what would be the ex command to search forward for occurrences of xmlrpc.php? (include the forward slash)

-14. Assuming your pwd is Linux-text-book-part-I and you have loaded Chapter-02.chapter-02.md into vi, what would be the ex mode command to replace all occurences of linux with Linux?
+14. Assuming your pwd is Linux-text-book-part-I and you have loaded Chapter-02.chapter-02.md into vi, what would be the ex mode command to replace all occurrences of linux with Linux?

-15. Assuming your pwd is Linux-text-book-part-I and you have loaded Chapter-02.chapter-02.md into vi, what would be the ex mode command to replace all occurences of Linux with GNU/Linux? (remember to escape the /)
+15. Assuming your pwd is Linux-text-book-part-I and you have loaded Chapter-02.chapter-02.md into vi, what would be the ex mode command to replace all occurrences of Linux with GNU/Linux? (remember to escape the /)

-16. Assuming the your pwd is Linux-text-book-part-I and you have loaded Chapter-02.chapter-02.md into vi, what would be the ex mode command to remove all occurences of the word Windows?
+16. Assuming the your pwd is Linux-text-book-part-I and you have loaded Chapter-02.chapter-02.md into vi, what would be the ex mode command to remove all occurrences of the word Windows?

 17. Assuming a file name topsecret.sh has a permission of 644 - what is the shortcut to give the owner of the file permission to execute the script?